ferraroluc/mikrotik/README.md

 * EoIP_tunnel-onoff_layer_3: turn on/off EoIP tunnel with a layer 3 ping
 * Firewall-MAC_device: create firewall rules with an IP address taken from the DHCP server
 * IPSec_tunnel-reset: reset the EoIP tunnel if it does not respond
+* Power_Internet_Problem-logging: If another Mikrotik stops responding ping, save the date to a file
 * USB_4G_modem-reset: if the EoIP tunnel is not active, it will restart it

 ## Schedule the script